New certificate

 📘 Request a Domain Validation certificate

-Domain Validation (DV) SSL-certificates provide the fastest and most cost-effective way to secure a domain with industry-standard encryption.
+Domain Validation (DV) SSL certificates provide the fastest and most cost-effective way to secure a domain with industry-standard encryption.
 This validation method verifies control over the domain only and does not validate the organization behind it.

 DV certificates are typically issued within minutes.
 Once installed, browsers display the padlock icon and the https:// prefix.
 Because no organizational checks are performed, DV certificates are best suited for internal systems, test environments, and non-commercial websites.

-Key characteristics of DV SSL-certificates:
+Key characteristics of DV SSL certificates:

-• Validates control of the domain
+- Validates control of the domain

-• Enables HTTPS and the browser padlock
+- Enables HTTPS and the browser padlock

-• Typically issued within minutes
+- Typically issued within minutes

 The DV validation process consists of a single Domain Control Verification (DCV) step.
 Validation can be completed via email, file upload, or DNS record.
-The instructions below cover single-domain, multi-domain, and wildcard DV certificate requests.
+The articles below cover single-domain, multi-domain, and wildcard DV certificate requests.

 📘 Request an Organization Validation certificate

-Organization Validation (OV) SSL-certificates provide an additional level of trust by verifying both domain control and the legal existence of the organization.
+Organization Validation (OV) SSL certificates provide an additional level of trust by verifying both domain control and the legal existence of the organization.
 OV certificates can only be issued to registered organizations.

-Key characteristics of OV SSL-certificates:
+Key characteristics of OV SSL certificates:

-• Validates control of the domain
+- Validates control of the domain

-• Enables HTTPS and the browser padlock
+- Enables HTTPS and the browser padlock

-• Confirms the organization’s legal existence
+- Confirms the organization’s legal existence

-• Displays organization details in the certificate
+- Displays organization details in the certificate

-• Typically issued within 1–3 days
+- Typically issued within 1–3 days

 During OV validation, the CA verifies domain ownership and confirms the organization’s legal registration, physical presence, and contact details.
 The articles below describe the request process for single-domain, multi-domain, and wildcard OV certificates.